 something weighing a couple of pounds (a pitcher of water will do)

-the flatest plates you own (amount of tofu will affect number of plates needed)
+the flatest plates you own (amount of tofu will affect number of plates needed)1) Open the package(s) and pour the extra water out.

 2) Slice the tofu any size that will get you closer to your final preferred size, though broader slices will be easier to transport on and off the paper towels.